freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-greater-than-or-equal-to-operator.md

 The greater than or equal to operator (`>=`) compares the values of two numbers.
 If the number to the left is greater than or equal to the number to the right, it returns `true`.
 Otherwise, it returns `false`.

-Like the equality operator, `greater than or equal to` operator will convert data types while comparing.
+Like the equality operator, the `>=` will convert data types while comparing.

 **Examples**